Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Introduction

 The electric energy sector is the lifeblood of modern society.
-Power consumption not only serves as a barometer of societal behavior and economic prosperity but also underpins economic activities within the industrial and commercial sectors.
-Driven by the urgent imperative of global climate change and increasing energy demand, the power industry is encountering an unprecedented volume of sensor integration, growing adoption of variable renewable resources such as solar and wind, and integration of newer technologies like hydrogen, electric vehicles and distributed energy resources (DERs).
+Power consumption not only serves as a barometer of societal behavior and prosperity but also underpins economic activities within the industrial and commercial sectors.
+Driven by the urgent imperative of global climate change and increasing electricity demand, the power industry is encountering an unprecedented volume of sensor integration, growing adoption of variable renewable resources such as solar and wind, and integration of newer technologies like hydrogen, electric vehicles, and large computing loads.
 Customer expectations regarding the quality and reliability of electricity supply are also evolving.
 This expansion has led to an exponential increase in the volume of equipment/devices and associated data, posing significant challenges for power system operators and utilities who must manage these complexities without a corresponding increase in the workforce.
 The rapid accumulation of new knowledge and instantaneous data exceeds the human capacity to process it unaided.
 These developments are propelling the power system into a phase of transition, necessitating adaptations to accommodate these new technologies and mitigate their associated challenges.

-In this landscape, LLMs offer a promising value to the electric energy sector, thanks to their ability to interpret human prompts and alleviate sensory overload, especially in managing extreme weather events and risks associated with diverse sources of uncertainty.
-Therefore, it is important to demystify the capabilities and limitations of LLMs.
-In this vein, as shown in Figure \ref{Structure} through rigorous testing and analysis utilizing a production-grade LLM, our study embarks on a comprehensive exploration of the capabilities of LLMs in conducting power engineering tasks to scrutinize the readiness of GPTs.
-Further, we investigate how to better facilitate the integration of LLMs in the new era, considering their potential risks.
-Finally, we discuss some future research opportunities.
+In this landscape, LLMs offer promising value to the electric energy sector, thanks to their ability to interpret human prompts and alleviate sensory overload, especially providing near real-time guidance in managing extreme weather events and risks associated with diverse sources of uncertainty.
+Therefore, it is important to demystify the capabilities and limitations of LLMs in performing realistic power-engineering tasks by themselves or delegate them via add-on capabilities, if needed.
+In this vein, as shown in Figure \ref{Structure}, through rigorous testing and analysis utilizing a production-grade LLM, specifically the GPT models, our study embarks on a comprehensive exploration of the capabilities of LLMs to scrutinize their readiness as an interface between human and electric energy systems.
+Further, we investigate how to better facilitate the integration of LLMs in the new era, considering their potential limitations.
+Finally, we discuss future research opportunities in the electric energy sector.